-Employees shall not bring or possess a firearm or any other dangerous weapon in any ESU 13 facility, in any vehicle owned by or under the control of ESU 13, or at any ESU 13 activity or program.
-This prohibition includes employees with a permit to carry a concealed handgun.
-Possession of a weapon includes, without limitation, a weapon in an employee's personal possession or control, including a weapon in an employee's desk, locker, backpack or purse.
-Any employee found to be in violation of this policy shall be subject to disciplinary action, up to and including termination.
+No person shall bring or possess a firearm or any other dangerous weapon on any ESU #13 facility, in any vehicle owned by or under the control of ESU #13, or at any ESU #13 activity or program.
+For purposes of this policy, the term "dangerous weapon" includes any personal safety or security device (including but not limited to: tasers, mace and pepper spray).
+This prohibition includes persons with a permit to carry a concealed handgun.
+Possession of a weapon includes, without limitation, a weapon in a person's personal possession or control, including a weapon in a desk, locker, backpack or purse.
+Any person found to be in violation of this policy shall be subject to disciplinary action, up to and including termination.